Will Too Much THC Hurt You?

 If you or your friend take too much, do not panic.
 There are a few things (besides those listed above) to do to relieve the unpleasant effects.

 Relax: We know it might not seem like it but believe us, you won’t die.
 Take deep, calming breaths.
-Do the things that usually soothe you and unwind.
+In addition to those, do the things that usually soothe you and unwind.

 Eat: We can’t overemphasize this!
 Put some food in your belly.
 We know you mightn’t want to do this if you feel nauseous but do.
 It’d help ground you.